-- If you are looking specifically for a KN95 option, you can also look at third-party testing conducted on different KN95 masks by Armbrust or the Mask Nerd to identify KN95 options available in the market that are more likely to be safe.
+If you are looking at a different KN95 or one you already own, you can also check some helpful third-party testing data from Armbrust or the Mask Nerd—this may help you identify available KN95 models that are likely to be safe.

-- The manufacturer or brand name is printed on the mask.
+- The manufacturer or brand name must be printed on the mask.

-- As stated by the FDA, “When a facility registers its establishment and lists its devices, the resulting entry in the FDA's registration and listing database does not denote approval, clearance, or authorization of that facility or its medical devices.”
-You can learn more from the FDA here.
+- "When a facility registers its establishment and lists its devices, the resulting entry in the FDA's registration and listing database does not denote approval, clearance, or authorization of that facility or its medical devices."
+Read more from the FDA here.